Perry Cox: Character profile

-Cox accepts the position of chief of medicine after Kelso retires.
-The position, however, does not come easily.
+Cox becomes chief of medicine after Kelso retires, but it does not come easily.
 He temporarily holds the position until the board finds a replacement, Dr. Taylor Maddox (Courteney Cox).
-After concluding that Maddox is, in fact, worse than Kelso, Cox teams up with the Janitor and Kelso to oust her.
-After Maddox is fired, the position is vacant until Kelso, behind Cox's back, recommends him for the job.
+After concluding that Maddox is worse than Kelso, Cox teams up with the Janitor and Kelso to oust her.
+After Maddox is fired, the position is vacant until Kelso, unbeknownst to Cox, recommends him for the job.
 Cox is initially hesitant to take the job out of fear of losing the connection he has with his patients.
-Although it takes a few days, Kelso convinces him to accept the position.
+After a few days, Kelso convinces him to accept the position.

-In the Season 2 DVD commentary of "His Story", series creator Bill Lawrence stated that one of Cox's quirks is that he knows if someone is standing behind him and who it is, without turning around to check.
-This quirk is defied in "My Finale" when J.D. stands behind Cox as he tells one of the new interns how he really feels; throughout the speech, he gives no sign that he knows that J.D. is behind him.
+In the Season 2 DVD commentary of "His Story", series creator Bill Lawrence stated that Cox always knows if someone is standing behind him, as well as who it is, without turning around to check.
+This quirk is subverted in "My Finale" when J.D. stands behind Cox as he tells one of the new interns how he really feels; throughout the speech, he gives no sign that he knows that J.D. is behind him.

 He is also a very good golfer, regularly besting Kelso.

-Cox harbors an intense hatred for Hugh Jackman, mentioning him frequently in his rants about things he hates throughout the series.
+Cox harbors an intense hatred for Hugh Jackman, mentioning him frequently in his rants throughout the series.
 According to a 2006 interview with McGinley, Cox's reason for hating Jackman may be that Bill Lawrence envies the actor's talent.

 Cox is occasionally seen wearing a Detroit Red Wings jersey.
-McGinley is a Red Wings fan and a close friend of former Detroit defenseman Chris Chelios, whose name can be seen on the back of Cox's jersey.
-He has also been seen wearing a T-shirt for Cheli's Chili Bar, a small chain of restaurants owned by Chelios.
+McGinley is a Red Wings fan and a close friend of former Detroit defenceman Chris Chelios, whose name is on the back of Cox's jersey.
+He has also worn a Cheli's Chili Bar T-shirt, a small chain of restaurants owned by Chelios.

 Cox is a graduate of Hale University and Johns Hopkins School of Medicine, the former being a fictional adaptation of Yale University.

 Cox is often seen drinking scotch and has acknowledged (humorously) that he has a drinking problem.
 Cox drinks so much that J.D. fears that Cox will die of liver disease.
-After making a mistake about a transplant patient that results in three deaths, a guilt-ridden Cox goes to work drunk and falls into a deep depression.
-J.D. eventually helps him forgive himself, however.
-His son Jack's first full sentence is "Daddy drinks a lot".
+After making a mistake that results in three deaths, a guilt-ridden Cox goes to work drunk and falls into a deep depression.
+J.D. eventually helps him forgive himself.
+Cox's son Jack's first full sentence is "Daddy drinks a lot".